 The first step in marketing is to find out what your audience looks like.
 Who are your visitors?
 Where are they from?
-Who do I currently engage with my blog posts?
-In this post, I will explain how we got to know our own audience at Yoast.com
+Who engages with your blog posts?
+In this post, I’ll explain how we got to know our own audience at Yoast.com.

 Knowing your audience!